 - It has the ability to encrypt everything you have on your computer including images, videos and audios too.
 I know pretty scary right?

-- It scrabbles your files name so that you cannot know which one of your file is affected.
+- It scrabbles your file’s name so that you cannot know which one of your files is affected.

-- It can spread to other devices through local area network.
+- It can spread to other devices through the local area network.

-- It creates an illusion so that some of the anti-viruses does not recognize it.
+- It creates an illusion so that some of the anti-viruses do not recognize it.

-- It targets devices geographically so that reader gets the ransom note in their native language.
+- It targets devices geographically so that the reader gets the ransom note in their native language.